 There is something about riding a motorcycle that never gets old.
-Perhaps it is the adrenaline rush that comes with the quick acceleration, the ability to quickly weave through traffic and to hug turns at high speeds.
+Perhaps the adrenaline rush comes with quick acceleration, the ability to quickly weave through traffic and hug turns at high speeds.
 Given the width of our roads, riding motorcycles in Kansas City can be thrilling.
 However, riding motorcycles comes with certain dangers, and everyone who loves being on a bike should be aware of them.

 Motorcyclists and motorists on the open road have always had a precarious relationship.
-It is imperative that motorists obey the traffic laws and the rules of the road, taking care when changing lanes, use their turn signals properly and take bikers seriously when encountering them on the road.
-Motorcycle safety should always be on the forefront for all motorcyclists, and that includes things such as:
+It is imperative that motorists obey the traffic laws and the rules of the road, take care when changing lanes, use their turn signals properly and take bikers seriously when encountering them on the road.
+Motorcycle safety should always be at the forefront for all motorcyclists, and that includes things such as:

 With that, this post will focus on the common dangers facing motorcycle riders and how they can avoid them.

 You hear all of the public service announcements imploring drivers not to drink and drive.
-Well, motorcycle riders should follow suit; especially considering how alcohol affects a rider’s judgment and balance.
+Motorcycle riders should follow suit; especially considering how alcohol affects a rider’s judgment and balance.